danielabar/meblog/src/markdown/active_storage_form_errors.md

 **Explanation:**

 * The native file picker is still present in the DOM but hidden from display with css
-* A placeholder div has been added to display the file picker selection (which can "No file chosen" or filename user has selected or has saved from previous form submission with validation errors).
+* A placeholder div has been added to display the file picker selection ("No file chosen" or filename user has selected or has saved from previous form submission with validation errors).
 This isn't functional at the moment, we'll get there soon.
 * A button has been added with text "Choose File" to mimic the native file picker.
 * A wrapper div is introduced with some css to allow the native file input to take up the full width of the container - this means even though it's hidden, it will receive the click event when the custom button is clicked.